RstEyeApp/rsteye/README.md

 ### Download and Install

-  Download the `.deb` file and install it by running:
+  Download the `.deb` file from one of the stable https://github.com/RstEyeApp/rsteye/releases/

+  and install it by running:

   ```sh
   sudo dpkg -i rsteye.deb